Quantum algorithms to detect ODMR-active defects for quantum sensing applications: Resource estimation

 Here the factors of $2$ out front are coming from the need to measure the real and imaginary parts of the proxy rate, as well as obtain both proxy quantities $\tilde k^{z}$ and $\tilde k^{\perp}$.
 The first term $C_{\text{SOS}}(2D)$ inside the square brackets represents the cost of preparing the state

-required by the modified Hadamard test as in \cref{fig:modified_Hadamard} using the sum-of-Slaters method (this cost is given in Ref.~\cite{fomichev2024initial}); the second term is the cost of coarse QPE filtering; and the third term $C_{H_{\SOC}^{S, M}}$ is the cost of the controlled fast-forwarding of an SOC spin tensor component.
+required by the modified Hadamard test as in \cref{fig:modified_Hadamard} using the sum-of-Slaters method (this cost is given in Ref.~\cite{fomichev2024initial}); the second term is the cost of QSP; and the third term $C_{H_{\SOC}^{S, M}}$ is the cost of the controlled fast-forwarding of an SOC spin tensor component.
 The factor $\gamma^2$ is the average of $\alpha^2$ and $\beta^2$.